 An ancient Carthaginian necropolis in the earth of Cagliari, Tuvixeddu holds a part of the city’s ancient history.
 It is the largest necropolis in the Mediterranean basin, with burial sites made from the limestone.
 Moreover, archaeologists discovered many wall paintings of Carthaginian origin, depicting flowers, animals and mythological beasts.

-In the modern age, the Tuvixeddu Necropolis became a residential and industrial area until the people living there were finally evicted at the beginning of 2000, when new excavation and renovation works started.
+In the modern age, the Tuvixeddu Necropolis became a residential and industrial area.
+The people living there were finally evicted at the beginning of 2000, when new excavation and renovation works started.

 You should also read my post A Short Guide To Tuvixeddu Necropolis, Cagliari.